-- Services not considered reasonable and necessary - Services you are entitled under any Workers' Compensation Law or Act or any other insurance plan, even if you did not claim those benefits - Excess charges that are above the 85th percentile for Usual, Customary, and Reasonable (UCR) charges - Treatment, services, or expenses in connection with any dental procedure started prior to your effective date of this plan or after termination of your coverage - Treatment by anyone other than a dentist, except where performed by a duly qualified hygienist under the direction of a dentist - Services and supplies not specifically covered by the plan as defined within this document - Localized delivery of antimicrobial agents into diseased crevicular tissue via a controlled release vehicle - A separate charge for a biopsy of oral tissue or histopathologic exam
+- Services not considered reasonable and necessary - Services you are entitled under any Workers' Compensation Law or Act or any other insurance plan, even if you did not claim those benefits - Charges in excess of our maximum allowable charge (minus your member cost sharing, if there is any). - Treatment, services, or expenses in connection with any dental procedure started prior to your effective date of this plan or after termination of your coverage

-- Charges for missed appointments - Collection of cultures and specimens - Core build-ups unless used to restore a tooth that has been treated endodontically (root canal) - Procedures, appliances, restorations, supplies, or other services that are primarily for cosmetic or aesthetic purposes (including, but not limited to, peg laterals, maxillary and mandibular (upper and lower jaw) malformations, enamel hypoplasia, veneers, and fluorosis (discoloration of teeth), bleaching of teeth and labial veneers).
+- Treatment by anyone other than a dentist, except where performed by a duly qualified hygienist under the direction of a dentist - Services and supplies not specifically covered by the plan as defined within this document - Localized delivery of antimicrobial agents into diseased crevicular tissue via a controlled release vehicle - A separate charge for a biopsy of oral tissue or histopathologic exam - Charges for missed appointments - Collection of cultures and specimens - Core build-ups unless used to restore a tooth that has been treated endodontically (root canal) - Procedures, appliances, restorations, supplies, or other services that are primarily for cosmetic or aesthetic purposes (including, but not limited to, peg laterals, maxillary and mandibular (upper and lower jaw) malformations, enamel hypoplasia, veneers, and fluorosis (discoloration of teeth), bleaching of teeth and labial veneers).
 However, the replacement of congenitally missing teeth is covered.
 (Congenital anomalies are not considered cosmetic.) - Diagnostic casts (study models) and occlusal appliances - Gnathological recordings, occlusal equilibration procedures, or similar procedures - Drugs and medications that are prescribed and take-home medicine or supplies distributed by a provider.
-As well as premedication drugs, analgesics (for example, nitrous oxide or non-intravenous sedation), and any other euphoric drugs - Instructions and/or training in plaque control and oral hygiene - Services, supplies, protocols, procedures, devices, drugs or medicines that are experimental or investigational for diagnosis and treatment. - Surgery, services, and supplies provided in connection with the treatment of simple or compound fractures of the maxilla or mandible - General anesthesia except when administered by a dentist in connection with oral surgery in his/her office - Gingivectomy, gingivoplasty, or crown lengthening in conjunction with crown preparation or fixed bridge services done on the same date of service - Hospital charges or additional fees charged by the dentist for hospital treatment - Hypnosis - Indirect pulp caps are to be included in the restoration process, and are not a separate covered benefit - A separate charge for infection control or sterilization - Devices and procedures for intra and extra coronal splinting to stabilize mobile teeth - Mail order or Internet/web-based providers are not eligible providers - Repair or replacement of orthodontic appliances furnished under this plan - Treatment of misalignment of teeth and/or jaws, or any ancillary services expressly performed because of orthodontic treatment - Surgery to manipulate facial bones, including the jaw, in patients with facial bone abnormalities performed to restore the proper anatomic and functional relationship to the facial bones - Periodontal probing, charting, and re-evaluations
+As well as premedication drugs, analgesics (for example, nitrous oxide or non-intravenous sedation), and any other euphoric drugs - Instructions and/or training in plaque control and oral hygiene - Services, supplies, protocols, procedures, devices, drugs or medicines that are experimental or investigational for diagnosis and treatment. - Surgery, services, and supplies provided in connection with the treatment of simple or compound fractures of the maxilla or mandible - General anesthesia except when administered by a dentist in connection with oral surgery in their office - Gingivectomy, gingivoplasty, or crown lengthening in conjunction with crown preparation or fixed bridge services done on the same date of service - Hospital charges or additional fees charged by the dentist for hospital treatment - Hypnosis - Indirect pulp caps are to be included in the restoration process, and are not a separate covered benefit - A separate charge for infection control or sterilization - Devices and procedures for intra and extra coronal splinting to stabilize mobile teeth - Mail order or Internet/web-based providers are not eligible providers - Repair or replacement of orthodontic appliances furnished under this plan - Treatment of misalignment of teeth and/or jaws, or any ancillary services expressly performed because of orthodontic treatment